Last Updated on

 As one of the Canary Islands, Lanzarote is most commonly associated with beach breaks in the sun, but there’s more to this island than just its coastline.
-Head to the interior for at least a day to discover its otherworldly landscapes.
+If you love hiking and photography, head to the interior for at least a day to discover the island’s otherworldly landscapes.

 Lanzarote is volcanic in origin and, as a result, boasts some weird and wonderful rock formations, as well as areas that look a lot like a lunar scene.
 The whole island is a UNESCO Biosphere Reserve, which makes this a great vacation for eco-conscious travelers as development here remains sustainable as it grows.